For the Love of Gardening

 - hand, or powered - which, of course, are for hedges.

-The thing to remember about hedge shears, is they shred, and bruise twigs and branches because they dull quickly, and are difficult to keep sharp, especially the electric or gas powered ones.
+The thing to remember about hedge shears, is they shred, and bruise twigs and branches because the blades dull quickly, and are difficult to keep sharp, especially the electric or gas powered ones.

 You can find these at Lee Valley Tools